jarekt/terminal_snake/readme.md

 * low res example running in [cool retro term](https://github.com/Swordfish90/cool-retro-term)

 ## known problems
-* the speed increase (when the snake eats food) is loosely dependent on the terminal resolution, but is a value that's by no means actually fun gameplay-wise. -> the speed increase value can be changed in the detect collision function
+* the speed increase value (when the snake eats food) should be edited to a more fun value (this can be edited in the detect collision function)

 Tested on manjaro linux, compiled using gcc.